Last Updated: 8/10/2023

 A motorcycle emergency kit can be a beneficial aid if you’re in a vehicle accident, get lost or stranded, or experience a breakdown.
-Specifically for the motorcyclist who is going for long rides or road trips, here are some must-have motorcycle emergency kit items.
+Particularly for the motorcyclist who is going for a long ride or road trip, here are some must-have motorcycle emergency kit items:

 You should never head out for a ride without a water bottle or hydration pack on you.
 Extra water can mean the difference between heat stroke on a hot day, and can help you keep your brain sharp if you get in a tricky situation.
 If you’re riding with a passenger, make sure you pack enough water for them, too.

 Two of the essential items when you leave the house on your motorcycle are a tire repair kit and a basic tool kit.
 Whether you need to patch a flat or replace a fuse, you should always have this essential equipment with you.
 If you’re not sure how to fix small problems, consider taking a course - doing so can come in handy when you’re on the road!